lumilio/Jungle-didakoo.com-README.md/README.md

 ## Jungle
 This game is 1 vs 1.
 For all player ages , a match can last 10 sec to 1 hour.
-Jungle - didakoo.com mantains the fundamental rule of the classic board game introducing a twist: the initial disposition of animals is randomized in each new room.
+Jungle-didakoo.com mantains the fundamental rule of the classic board game introducing a twist: the initial disposition of animals is randomized in each new room.
 At the end of a match the winner is rewarded with 3 points.